Activities from “Veg Patch Parties” to drama, sports sessions, cookery and art will be on offer to children in North Yorkshire this summer.

-One of those organisations to have already signed up is The Barn in Tadcaster.
-The group will be providing arts and crafts activities, storytelling, cooking skills, outdoor activities and local flora and fauna workshops with Project: Wild Community Interest Company.
-The holiday club will also cater for children with Special Educational Needs and Disabilities.
+One organisation to have signed up is The Barn in Tadcaster.
+The group will provide arts and crafts activities, storytelling, cooking skills, outdoor activities and local flora and fauna workshops with Project: Wild Community Interest Company.
+The holiday club will also cater for children with special educational needs and disabilities.

 The Barn set up youth groups and after-school clubs for young people in the district as the county went into lockdown and schools closed, leaving young people particularly isolated, with little opportunity for social contact.

 The Barn’s Executive Officer, David Gluck, said: “We ran a holiday club for young people last summer and found it was incredibly successful; there was a huge demand for something like this.
 Since then we have provided a holiday club during every school holidays.

 “We were concerned that, as this summer approached, we would have to introduce a charge to use the holiday club, then the FEAST project came along and gave us the funding to make it free to children on free school meals.